Unity-Technologies/com.unity.cinemachine/Documentation~/CinemachineBindingModes.md

-Makes the virtual Camera use the local frame of the Follow target with tilt and roll set to 0.
+Makes the virtual camera use the local frame of the Follow target with tilt and roll set to 0.
 This binding mode ignores all target rotations except yaw.